 Bonus - Most Expensive "Tattoo" That Isn't a Tattoo At All

 Now, it's not actually a tattoo.
-Instead, she has 612 Shimansky Ideal Cut diamonds implanted in her skin.
-Technically this makes her the woman with the most expensive implants, but since everyone touts it as a tattoo, we thought she was worth an honorable mention here.
+Instead, it includes 612 Shimansky Ideal Cut diamonds implanted in her skin.
+Technically, this makes her the woman with the most expensive implants.
+However, it’s commonly called a tattoo by most expats.
+Therefore, we thought she was worth discussing.

 However, rates are subject to change.
-As tattoo becomes more mainstream and accepted, these fantastic artists have become household names, and it’s about time too.
-The level of education, skill, and talent that goes into painting a living canvas with needles and ink is truly next level, so it’s only fair the prices are as well.
+As tattoos become more mainstream and accepted, these fantastic artists have become household names.
+It's about time.
+The level of education, skill, and talent that goes into painting a living canvas print with needles and ink is truly next level.